 With Christmas trees, fake snow, and close-up views of the famous "Iron Lady," the Eiffel Tour Christmas Village gives you a magical experience you'll remember long after your visit.

-This market specializes in delicious gourmet foods and local cuisine ready to be served on the spot.
+This market specializes gourmet foods and local cuisine ready to be served on the spot.
 Look for the Alsatian and Savoyard stands with their yummy regional specialties, and sip hot mulled wine as you shop.

 With about 35 chalets and usually a few food trucks, this is one of Paris's best mid-sized Christmas markets, and perhaps the most photo-worthy.